nathanyao13/Whos-That-Pokemon/README.md

     Fairy, Fighting, Psychic, Rock, Ghost, Ice, Dragon, Dark, Steel, Flying.

-1. Convolutional Neural Network (CNN) From Scratch
+1. Convolutional Neural Network (CNN) From Scratch: cnn.ipynb

     Description: In this project, I implemented a CNN from scratch using the PyTorch Library, building up layers such as convolutional layers, ReLU activations, max pooling, and fully connected layers to form a complete deep learning pipeline.